DaveParillo/intermediate-cpp/_sources/iterators/using.rst

    }

-If you need to :term:`traverse` a container and remove items, then you need an explicit iterator so that you can call the container ``erase`` method:
+If you need to :term:`traverse` a container and remove items, then you need an explicit iterator so that you can call the container ``erase`` method.

 See the erase example in the following section.

 Container functions that require iterators
 ------------------------------------------
-Most container functions that use position information do not use an index like ``operator[]``.
+Most container functions that use position information do not accept an integral position or an index like ``operator[]``.
-Most of them express position using iterators.
+Position information is expressed using iterators.

 insert
    Inserts elements at the specified location in the container.